Pylons/pylonsrtd/community/testing.rst

 .. note::

    This document deals almost exclusively with *unit* tests.
-We have no particular dogmoa for integration tests or functional tests, although many of the tips below can be reused in that context.
+We have no particular dogma for integration tests or functional tests, although many of the tips below can be reused in that context.